VKumar786/React-Native/tut69/Readme.md

     TODO: 73.
 Justify Content
     TODO: 74.
 Flex Values
-    ! flex 1 will take as much as vertical space as it can -->
+    ! flex 1 will take as much as vertical space as it can
+    TODO: 75.
+Align Self on Children
+    ! align-items: stretch is by default given
+ -->